-Electrophysiological Recording.
-A whole-cell patch clamp was applied to single HuT-78 cells using the CEZ-2400 amplifier (Nihon Kohden, Tokyo, Japan) at room temperature (23°C \pm 1°C).
+A whole-cell patch clamp was applied to single HuT-78 cells using the CEZ-2400 amplifier (Nihon Kohden, Tokyo, Japan) at room temperature $(23 \pm 1^{\circ}C)$.
 The procedures used for electrophysiological recordings and data acquisition/analysis have been reported previously (Ohya et al., 2014).
 Membrane potential values and whole-cell current densities were measured in the current- and voltage-clamp modes, respectively.
-Whole-cell currents were induced by ramp depolarization from -120 to +60 mV, 200 ms duration, every 15 seconds at +80 mV holding potential.
+Whole-cell currents were induced by ramp depolarization from -120 to +60 mV, 200 msec duration, every 15 sec at +80 mV holding potential.
 The data were expressed as the current density (pA/pF).
-The external solution was as follows: 137 mM NaCl, 2.2 mM KCl, 1.2 mM MgCl2, 14 mM glucose, and 10 mM HEPES (pH 7.4).
-The pipette solution was as follows: 140 mM KCl, 4 mM MgCl2, 3.2 mM CaCl2, 5 mM EGTA, 10 mM HEPES, and 2 mM Na2ATP (pH 7.2), with an estimated free Ca2+ concentration of 300 nM (pCa 6.5).
+The external solution was (in mM): 137 NaCl, 2.2 KCl, 1.2 MgCl2, 14 glucose, and 10 HEPES, pH7.4.
+The pipette solution was (in mM): 140 KCl, 4 MgCl2, 3.2 CaCl2, 5 EGTA, 10 HEPES, and 2 Na2ATP, pH 7.2, with an estimated free Ca2+ concentration of 300 nM (pCa 6.5).

-Confocal Imaging of the Nuclear Translocation of P-Smad2 and P-Smad3.
-HuT-78 cells were fixed and permeabilized using the CytoFix/Perm kit (BD Pharmingen, Franklin Lakes, NJ).
-Anti-P-Smad2 and anti-P-Smad3 antibodies were labeled with an Alexa Fluor 488-conjugated secondary antibody (Abcam, Cambridge, UK), and nuclei were labeled with 4'6'-diamidino-2-phenylindole (DAPI).
-Fluorescence images were visualized using a confocal laser scanning microscope system (A1R; Nikon, Tokyo, Japan) (Endo et al., 2015).
+Confocal imaging of the nuclear translocation of P-Smad2 and P-Smad3

+HuT-78 cells were fixed and permeabilized using the CytoFix/Perm kit (BD Pharmingen, Franklin Lakes, NJ, USA).
+Anti-P-Smad2 and anti-P-Smad3 antibodies were labeled with an Alexa Fluor 488-conjugated secondary antibody (Abcam, Cambridge, UK), and nuclei were labeled with DAPI.
+Fluorescence images were visualized using a confocal laser scanning microscope system (Nikon A1R, Tokyo, Japan) (Endo et al., 2015).
 Image data were quantitatively analyzed using ImageJ software.